Who

 - Gene Shackman.
 Review

-of Applied Statistics for Public Policy. by Brian Macfie and
+Applied Statistics for Public Policy. by Brian Macfie

-Philip Nufrio.
-In March 2006 issue of Journal of Official
+and Philip Nufrio.
+In March 2006 issue of Journal of

-free and public domain data.
-Social Research Update, Issue 47,
+using free and public domain data.
+Social Research

 - Gene Shackman.
 Useful